Harwood, Greater Manchester

-Harwood is a suburb to the north-northeast of Bolton, Greater Manchester, bordering Bury in North West England.
+Harwood is a suburb to the north-northeast of Bolton, Greater Manchester, England, bordering Bury.
 Harwood is also part of the historic county of Lancashire.

 History

 The township was recorded as Harewode in 1212 and 1302.
 The manor which included Bradshaw, was part of the Manchester fee held by the Grelleys in the Middle Ages.
 In 1212 it was divided, the parts held by Roger de Samlesbury and Alexander de Harwood.
 The Samlesbury portion descended in the same way as Breightmet and the Harwood portion to the Traffords of Trafford who sold it in 1589 and afterwards much divided.
 The Radcliffes and Bartons of Smithills Hall held land in Harwood for many generations and Adam Mort of Astley held a messuage and a fulling mill in 1630.
 In 1612, Sir Nicholas Mosley and his son, Edward, conveyed the manor of Harwood to a partnership of five yeomen; Matthew Harrison, Henry Haworth, Raufe Higson, Lawrence Horrocks and Edward Greenhalgh.
 In the Hearth tax returns of 1666, forty-two hearths were liable to tax but only one house had three hearths.
-The common lands were enclosed in 1801.
+The common lands were enclosed, under the Harwood Inclosure Act 1797 (37 Geo.
+3. c.
+56), in 1801.
 Christ Church was built in 1840 and Wesleyan and Primitive Methodist chapels were also built.

 Governance

-Lying within the boundaries of the historic county of Lancashire since the early 12th century, Harwood was a township in the ecclesiastical parish of Bolton le Moors in the Hundred of Salford.
-In 1837 it became part of the Bolton Poor Law Union which took responsibility for funding the Poor Law in that area and in 1898 it became part of Turton Urban District.
+Lying within the boundaries of the historic county of Lancashire since the early 12th century, Harwood was a township and chapelry in the ecclesiastical parish of Bolton le Moors in the hundred of Salford.
+In 1837 it became part of the Bolton Poor Law Union which took responsibility for funding the Poor Law in that area.
+In 1866 Harwood became a separate civil parish, on 30 September 1898 the parish was abolished and merged with Turton and became part of Turton Urban District.
+In 1891 the parish had a population of 1564.